NIAEFEUP/uni/uni/assets/text/TermsAndConditions.md

 We reserve the right to modify this Agreement or its policies relating to the Mobile Application or Services at any time, effective upon posting of an updated version of this Agreement in the Mobile Application.
 When we do, we will revise the updated date at the bottom of this page.
-Continued use of the Mobile Application after any such changes shall constitute your consent to such changes.
+Continued use of the Mobile Application after any such changes will only constitute if when prompted, you consent to them.
+Otherwise, you will be logged out of the Mobile Application.
 Policy was created with [Website Policies](https://www.websitepolicies.com).
 \
 \